 Alumni salaries were provided by PayScale.
 View our methodology for more details or learn more about OnlineU.

 The College of Social Sciences at the University of West Georgia (UWG) is home to a fully online Bachelor of Science in Sociology.
 The Department of Sociology aims to prepare its graduates for advanced study in the field or immediate employment.
-Students will learn the foundations of the field as well as research techniques.
+Students will learn the fundamentals of sociology and research techniques.
+Courses include Communicating Sociology, Globalization, Social Inequality, Sociology of Race, and Sociology of Emotions.
+All online coursework is accessible through CourseDen, which is an extension of the Desire2Learn learning management system.
+Learning is primarily synchronous, and while students have the flexibility to study whenever and from wherever, they are expected to work at the same pace as their classmates.
 The complete bachelor's program requires 120 credit hours.
 Transfer students, upon credit evaluation, may receive up to 90 transfer credits toward the degree.
+To apply to the program, students should submit their high school transcripts and SAT or ACT scores, and complete an online application.
+Those studying remotely at UWG can take advantage of many of the same resources as traditional students, such as the counseling center, career services, tutoring, and IT support.

 #2 University of Northern Colorado